 Scuba diving Australia: the best scuba diving sites in Sydney and further south

-16. The Steps: A shore dive with 99% chance of seeing weedy sea dragons
+16. The Steps: A shore dive with 99% chance of seeing weedy sea dragons – we saw one after three minutes!
+Weedy sea dragons can only be found in Australia southern waters, so it is rather special.

 17. Jervis Bay: Seals and Port Jackson sharks in winter, and you can also spot weedy sea dragons there.

-18. Montague Island: We saw seals underwater, and cute little penguins on the island.
+18. Montague Island: We saw seals underwater and cute little penguins on the island.

 Have you dived any of these Australian sites?
 Is there one I should add to my list?
 I’d love to hear feedback from fellow divers.
 Please share your experience in the comments below!